Positions, Policies and Milestones

 This includes, for example, our work supporting cocoa farmers in Ecuador and Ghana, Malagasy vanilla farmers, wheat farmers in India and smallholder palm producers in Malaysia – areas and people that are typically at the highest risk for human rights violations.

-Each year we publish a Human Rights Milestones Report, which also satisfies legislative reporting requirements including the UK Modern Slavery Act Transparency Statement.
+You can read more about your progress to protect and advance Human Rights in our annual Human Rights Milestones Report, which also satisfies legislative reporting requirements including the UK Modern Slavery Act Transparency Statement.
 Along with our Global Supplier Code of Conduct and Resource Guide, these documents provide the foundation for how we do business.
-Our internal and external due diligence processes are further detailed in our 2018 Responsible Sourcing Milestones, and 2018 Global Sustainable Palm Oil milestones.
+Our internal and external due diligence processes are further detailed in our 2019 Responsible Sourcing Milestones, and 2020 January – June Palm Oil Milestones.